 How will the Entry/Exit System (EES) impact UK drivers?

-The system will be in operation at the Port of Dover for ferries travelling across the English Channel, and at Eurostar and Eurotunnel terminals.
+The system will be in operation at the Port of Dover for ferries travelling across the English Channel, and at the Eurotunnel (Le Shuttle) terminal in Folkestone.

-Concerningly for Brits looking to drive to Europe in late 2024 and 2025, the European Commission haven’t released all the details of how the system will work, although they have said they plan to introduce it in a gradual and flexible way.
+The European Commission hasn't yet released all the details of how the system will work, although they have said they plan to introduce it in a gradual and flexible way.

 RAC Europe spokesperson Rod Dennis said: “Although it remains to be seen what impact the changes will have when it comes to the time it takes drivers to get through border controls and into the Schengen zone, it’s well worth anyone planning a trip over the Channel from the autumn being aware of what will be expected of them.